 - Formatting a general ledger to import into MindBridge

-A raw Excel export from Tudor will appear look like this:
+A raw Excel export from Tudor will look like the image below.

-Consolidate debit and credit values into a single column called “Balance” by using the formula below.
+- Consolidate debit and credit values into a single column called “Balance” by using the formula below.
 Debits will be positive, credits will be negative. =IF(ISNUMBER(I2),I2,K2*-1)

 Note: This formula searches for an available debit value.
 If a debit value is present, it will be used.
 If no debit value is found, then the credit value is multiplied by the negative one to create a negative value.

-Re-open the newly saved .csv file in Excel, which is now formatted as shown below:
+- Re-open the newly saved .csv file in Excel, which is now formatted as shown in the image below.

-Create two new columns named "Account Number" and "Account Description."
+- Create 2 new columns named "Account Number" and "Account Description."

 Note: this formula is searches for the text “account” in column C.

 - If “account” is found, then the formula will take the four digit account number by counting 10 characters into the cell, then taking the next four digits.

 - If “account” is not found, the formula copies the cell above in the B column.
 This process allows for the formula to be copied down the entire GL.